FaiizanAly/faizan-online-store/README.md

 # Faizan Online Store

-Welcome to the "Faizan Online Store"! 🛍️ This e-commerce website is a project created by a BCA Final Year student as part of their college coursework.
+Welcome to the "Faizan Online Store"! 🛍️ This e-commerce website is a project created by a Faizan Ali (BCA Final Year Student Project) as part of their college coursework.
 The site is currently under maintenance and being developed using only HTML, CSS, and JavaScript.

 ## About